• Skip to primary navigation

 Instructions

-• Position a rack in the center of the oven and preheat to 375ºF.
-Line an 8x8-inch baking pan with parchment on the bottom and sides.
+• Position a rack in the upper third of the oven and preheat to 375ºF.

 • In a large bowl, whisk together the egg and sugar.
 Whisk in the melted butter or oil and vanilla.